liveseongho/DramaQA/README.md

 ## Customization

 ### Custom CLI options

-Changing values of config file is a clean, safe and easy way of tuning hyperparameters.
-However, sometimes it is better to have command line options if some values need to be changed too often or quickly.

 This template uses the configurations stored in the json file by default, but by registering custom options as follows you can change some of them using CLI flags.